sudorandom/kmcd.dev/content/posts/2023-08-01_internet-map-v2/index.md

 {{< figure src="geo-mercator.png" link="geo-mercator.svg" title="Map of the Internet" alt="Map of the Internet" attrlink="geo-mercator.svg">}}

 I recently expanded on my [Internet map visualization](/posts/submarine-cable-map.svg/) that showed all of the undersea internet cables that run along the bottom of the oceans and seas.
 This time, I also added dots that represent the locations of all of the advertised internet exchanges in the world.
-The more red (and bigger) the dot, the more bandwidth the internet exchange supports.
+The brighter/greener/bigger the dot, the more bandwidth the internet exchange supports.

 **[Click here for full resolution image (warning, it's big)](geo-mercator.svg)**